Belarusian protest leader ripped up passport to avoid expulsion, allies say | Politics

 Kolesnikova's disappearance followed the arrest or flight of other opposition figures before and since last month's presidential election, which official results showed had been won by Lukashenko with 80% of the vote.
 Deputy Ukrainian Interior Minister Anton Gerashchenko had earlier told Reuters Kolesnikova had successfully prevented "a forcible expulsion from her native country".

 "Maria Kolesnikova made a courageous act that did not allow the Belarusian special services to expel her to the territory of Ukraine," he said.
 "All responsibility for her life and health is on Alexander Lukashenko, the dictator of Belarus."
+U.S. Secretary of State Mike Pompeo said in a statement Washington was "deeply concerned by the reported abduction" of Kolesnikova, Rodnenkov and Kravtsov.

+He called on the Belarusian authorities to "release all those who have been unjustly detained, including U.S. citizen Vitali Shkliarov," a political consultant detained in July.
 LUKASHENKO

 Lukashenko contradicted their account, saying her associates had thrown Kolesnikova out of the vehicle after being stopped by border guards and that she had then been detained.
 Lukashenko also told Russian reporters he would not rule out holding new elections, but rejected any talks with opponents who he said were bent on steering the country towards disaster.